LonghaoQian/multi_agent_planning/README.md

 - About simulating the movement of the agent:

 For the 4th point of "Create an agent node: (20 points) ".
 The agent is assumed to move uniformly with a period of 10s based on the first sentence.
 However, the next sentence says " You are not required to simulate the motion of the agent".
 I am not sure whether the movements should be simulated.
-If they are to be simulated, the starting time of the motion (whether the motion of an agent starts right after the path is revceived), the stop logic (whether the agent stops at the end of the path), and the collision physics are not stated clearly, so I am not sure how to proceed with this step.
+If they are to be simulated, the starting time of the motion (whether the motion of an agent starts right after the path is revceived), the stop logic (whether the agent stops at the end of the path), and collision physics requirements are not stated clearly, so I am not sure how to proceed in this step.

-If the motion is required, I could add a moving effect (constant velocity of 0.1m/s) to each agent.
+If the motion simulation is required, I could add moving and physics effects (constant velocity of 0.1m/s) to each agent.